haifuraiya/payload-dmt/doc/reliability/Reliability-Recomendations.md

 ## TT&C Control

-Using a RadHard TT&C processor as a reliable system controller allows reliable control of the system.
+Using a RadHard TT&C processor as a system controller provides reliable control of the system.
 A hardware RadHard watchdog can be used to automatically switch between two TT&C processors if one fails.
 Ideally two TT&C buses will be used to protect against a failed transceiver bringing the bus (and whole system) down.
 The TT&C controllers can be used to check the state of the main digital processing and switch between primary and secondary boards.

 ![State Transfer](https://github.com/phase4space/payload-dmt/blob/master/doc/reliability/diagrams/state_transfer.svg "State Transfer")